docker-library/docs/gazebo/content.md

 ### Devices

 As of Gazebo version 5.0, physics simulation under a headless instances of gzserver works fine.
-However some application may require image rendering camera views and ray traces for other sensors types.
-For Gazebo, this still requires a running X server for rendering and capturing purposes.
-In addition, graphical hardware acceleration is also needed for any reasonable realtime framerates.
-To this extent, mounting additional graphic devices into container and linking a X server connection is quite feasible.
-But in the interest of maintaining a gentle and minimalistic image, as well as avoiding any unnecessary X server vulnerabilities or driver specifics, we do not include such tags here the official repo.
+However some application may require image rendering camera views and ray traces for other sensor modalities.
+For Gazebo, this requires a running X server for rendering and capturing scenes.
+In addition, graphical hardware acceleration is also needed for reasonable realtime framerates.
+To this extent, mounting additional graphic devices into container and linking a running X server is quite feasible.
+But in the interest of maintaining a general and minimalistic image, as well as avoiding any unnecessary X server vulnerabilities or driver specifics, we do not include such tags here the official repo.
 You can however use this repo to build and customize your own images to fit your hardware configuration.

 Please view OSRF's Docker Hub orginisation profile for the onbuild Gazebo repo at [osrf/gazebo](https://registry.hub.docker.com/u/osrf/gazebo/) that includes helpful examples and demos using GPUs to enable server side rendering.

+## Deployment example

+In this short example, we'll spin up a new container running gazebo server, connect to it using a local gazebo client, then spawn a double inverted pendulum and record the simulation for later playback.

+> First launch a gazebo server with a mounted volume for logging and name the container gazebo:

+	docker run -d -v="/tmp/.gazebo/:/root/.gazebo/" --name=gazebo gazebo

+> Now open a new bash session in the container using the same entrypoint to configure the environment.
+Then download the double_pendulum model and load it into the simulation.

+	docker exec -it gazebo bash
+	curl -o double_pendulum.sdf http://models.gazebosim.org/double_pendulum_with_base/model-1_4.sdf
+	gz model --model-name double_pendulum --spawn-file double_pendulum.sdf

+> To start recording the running simulation, simply use [`gz log`](http://www.gazebosim.org/tutorials?tut=log_filtering&cat=tools_utilities) to do so.

+	gz log --record 1

+> After a few seconds, go ahead and stop recording by disabling the same flag.

+	gz log --record 0

+> To introspect our logged recording, we can navigate to log directory and use `gz log` to open and examine the motion and joint state of the pendulum.
+This will allow you to step through the poses of the pendulum links.

+	cd ~/.gazebo/log/*/gzserver/
+	gz log --step --hz 10 --filter *.pose/*.pose --file state.log

+> If you have an equivalent release of Gazebo installed locally, you can connect to the gzserver inside the container using gzclient GUI by setting the address of the master URI to the containers public address.

+	export GAZEBO_MASTER_IP=$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' gazebo)
+	export GAZEBO_MASTER_URI=$GAZEBO_MASTER_IP:11345
+	gzclient --verbose

+> In the rendered OpenGL view with gzclient you should see the moving double pendulum created prior still oscillating.
+From here you can control or monitor state of the simulation using the graphical interface, add more pendulums, reset the world, make more logs, etc. To quit the simulation, close the gzclient window and stop the container.

+	docker stop gazebo
+	docker rm gazebo

+> Even though our old gazebo container has been removed, we can still see that our record log has been preserved in the host volume directory.

+	cd /tmp/.gazebo/log/
+	ls

+> Again, if you have an equivalent release of Gazebo installed on your locally, you can play back the simulation with gazebo by using the recorded log file.

+	export GAZEBO_MASTER_IP=127.0.0.1
+	export GAZEBO_MASTER_URI=$GAZEBO_MASTER_IP:11345
+	cd /tmp/.gazebo/log/*/gzserver/
+	gazebo --verbose --play state.log

 # More Resources